Regenerating King's Cross: A Topology of People, Place and Urban Life

 Andrew holds an MA in Design Interactions from the Royal College of Art, London and is currently Associate Lecturer in the department of Spatial Practices, Central St Martins, University of the Arts London, and department of design, Goldsmiths College, University of London.

 James Sanderson is a graduate from LCC.
 After graduating James worked at a number of studios before returning to education, studying Visual Communication at the Royal College of Art.
 Primarily a graphic designer, James’ personal practice often revolves around the exploration of political, historical and cultural landscapes which form the complex society we live in.
 As a visual communicator these factors inform and drive his motives, ideas and representations.
-Through his work, James attempts to engage, inform and instill a nature of criticality into the viewers perception of the surrounding world.
+Through his work, James attempts to engage, inform and instil a nature of criticality into the viewers perception of the surrounding world.

 Please note: This course is for students aged 18 and older